oknakfm/DPD/README.md

 # Overview
-This repository provides R Source codes to reproduce numerical experiments in the following arXiv preprint
+This repository provides R Source codes to reproduce numerical experiments in the following <a href="https://arxiv.org/abs/2307.05251">arXiv preprint</a>:

 ```
 @article{Okuno2023,